dataforseo/TypeScriptClient/docs/classes/BusinessDataGoogleHotelInfoTaskPostRequestInfo.md

-if you use this field, you don’t need to specify location_name or location_code location_coordinate parameter should be specified in the “latitude,longitude,radius” format the maximum number of decimal digits for “latitude” and “longitude”: 7 the minimum value for “radius”: 199.9
+if you use this field, you don’t need to specify location_name or location_code location_coordinate parameter should be specified in the “latitude,longitude,radius” format the maximum number of decimal digits for “latitude” and “longitude”: 7 the minimum value for “radius”: 199.9 (mm) the maximum value for “radius”: 199999 (mm)
 example:
 53.476225,-2.243572,200